Open Houses Are Magnets For Crime

 Well, not when it comes to open houses.
 An open house offers little benefit in the sales process and puts you at risk of having your home burglarized.

-It’s straightforward.
-Real Estate agents use open houses as an opportunity to prospect for business.
-A large percentage of agents don’t want you to say NO to an open house.
-In fact, these agents will gladly put your home at risk for their personal gain.
+Many agents don’t want you to say NO to an open house.
+These agents will gladly put your home at risk for their gain.

 One of the biggest myths in real estate sales is that open houses are necessary.
 They are not!